Sarah RothwellUNIVERSAL FUND MEMBER

 Sarah's Story

 Sarah joined Watsi on March 12th, 2013.
-Eight years ago, Sarah joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Sarah's most recent donation traveled 1,900 miles to support Myrcayela, a beautiful 9 year old girl from Haiti, to fund heart surgery.
+Nine years ago, Sarah joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Sarah's most recent donation traveled 1,900 miles to support Keina, a four-year-old girl from Haiti, to fund life changing heart surgery.

 Impact